hasura/graphql-engine/remote-schemas.md

 ## Caveats

-GraphQL Engine does not currently support conflicting top level nodes, so please be careful with your custom schema's nomenclature and ensure that the top-level node names in it do not clash with the top-level nodes in GraphQL Engine's schema.

-In this first iteration, mixing remote GraphQL nodes and Hasura nodes are not possible.
+In this first iteration, conflicting top level nodes are not supported.Please be careful with your custom schema's nomenclature and ensure that the top-level node names in it do not clash with the top-level nodes in GraphQL Engine's schema.
+Also, having remote GraphQL nodes and Hasura nodes in a single query/mutation will throw and error.

 We plan to address these issues in the upcoming iterations.